Fruiticecake/Faster/README.md

 Assets will be generated in /out folder.

-They are generated automatically when you change them.
+They are generated automatically when you change source files.

 ### WordPress